-Petit was recalled in August to replace an injured Player Page for Matt Cain in the Giants' rotation and he came within inches of perfection in his third start, one year after Cain had done it in June 2012.
+Petit was recalled in August to replace an injured Matt Cain in the Giants' rotation and he came within inches of perfection in his third start, one year after Cain had done it in June 2012.

 Petit cruised against the D-backs until Chavez came to the plate.
 After five pitches, including a 2-2 curveball that was close enough to a strike that AT&T Park started cheering, the veteran Chavez dropped a single into right field just out of the reach of Hunter Pence.
 Petit still recorded the only shutout of his career, but just missed his shot at history.

-In Darvish's first start of the year, he absolutely baffled Houston's lineup until meeting Gonzalez needing just one out to go to finish off the perfecto.
+In Darvish's first start of the year, he absolutely baffled Houston's lineup until meeting Gonzalez needing just one out to finish off the perfecto.

 The Japanese right-hander had already beaten the Astros' shortstop a few times prior with his cutter, and so he went back to it again with his first pitch of the at-bat.
 This time, however, Gonzalez was ready for it, lacing a single back up the box to spoil Darvish's flawless day.

 Darvish still earned the victory as the Rangers won, 7-0, and finished with a then career-high 14 strikeouts.